lsb53/finalproject/Minimum viable project/README.md

 This analysis is modified from a study by Firth et al. (2010) that used time-structured data available in GenBank to estimate evolutionary rates of double-stranded DNA viruses.
 After using their dsDNA virus datasets to estimate evolutionary rates of seven viruses, they then attempted to validate their estimates.
 They did this by creating simulation data sets and assessing their ability to recover the nucleotide substitution rates of these sequences with a known evolutionary history across a range of scenarios (ex., differing root heights, substitution rates, nucleotide sequence length, number of samples, strict vs relaxed clock).

+For my project, I will only be conducting the simulation portion instead of first estimating substitution rates from real data.
+This is meant to be an explorative project that helps to inform a sampling potential sampling regime from museum specimens farther down the road.

 ## Files in this folder
 This folder contains the following files:
-- a .xml file `filename` to be used in BEAST software (citation).
+- a `.xml` file `filename` to be used in BEAST software (citation).
 This XML file runs the entire analysis and contains:

   - a taxa list with 84 taxa names that each are assigned a date (year).